mtvector/cleanome/README.md

 # cleanome
-Download genome annotations and prepare them to be made into reference annotations (e.g. with cellranger or cellranger-arc)
+This is a python package that can be used to download genome annotations from multiple species and prepare them to be made into reference annotations (e.g. with cellranger or cellranger-arc).
+It is meant to standardize the process of debugging gtf files in order to make them compatible as gtfs provided by NCBI and ENSEMBL generally have one of a few problems that make them incompatible with creating genomics reference annotations (missing gene/transcript ids, duplicated genes or transcripts, contigs that are too large etc).
+The package has three steps: 1.
+Download fasta, gtf, and assembly metadata files for a list of species (by scientific name or taxid).
+2. Generate statistics for the assemblies and debug them.
+3. Write shell scripts for making [cellranger-arc] references.

 ### Installation